successible/markdown-wiki/README.md

 You can get this extension in two ways:

-- Going directly to the Visual Studio marketplace [^1].
+- By going directly to the Visual Studio marketplace [^1].
-- Searching `markdown-wiki` in the Extensions Tab of Visual Studio Code.
+- By searching `markdown-wiki` in the Extensions Tab of Visual Studio Code.

 This extension has three clusters of functionality: